jolie/docs/standard-library-api/runtime.md

 <h3 id="getOutputPorts">getOutputPorts</h3>

-Operation documentation:
+Operation documentation:  Returns all the output ports used by this service.
-		it returns the list of definitions of all the available outputPorts of the service

 Invocation template: